CLS-Genetics/CLS-Genetics.github.io/docs/intro.md

 ## Data Access

-To access genetic data combined with survey data, please see <https://cls.ucl.ac.uk/data-access-training/data-access/>. (i.e., complete the application form which is then reviewed approximately monthly in data access committee meetings).
+To access genetic data combined with survey data, please see <a href="https://cls.ucl.ac.uk/data-access-training/data-access/">link</a> (i.e., complete the application form which is then reviewed approximately monthly in data access committee meetings).

 ## Contribute to GWAS or other consortia